Hostaway/api/source/includes/_reservation_createReservation.md

 `POST https://api.hostaway.com/v1/reservations`

 A reservation object should be provided in the request body.
+Value of `channelId` can be set to one of the following: `2000` for a direct reservation, `2002` for a Homeaway reservation

 ### Response